WeasalCrafter/WeasalCrafter/README.md

 or check out my [code](https://github.com/WeasalCrafter/FRC545) for the First Robotics 2024 Competition

-see my [website](https://loganfick.com/) for more of my projects and links!
+and see my [website](https://loganfick.com/) for more of my projects and links!
 <!--
 **WeasalCrafter/WeasalCrafter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.